WaleyChen/karma-counter/QnA.md

 What do you think are the greatest risk areas in completing this project?
-Whether the project may be too difficult since I have no iOS/mobile experience.

-Whether it's better to use Wi-Fi or the Multipeer Connectivity framework than the Core Bluetooth framework in order to send karma.

 Name two or three features that could be added to this project to improve the user experience.
 Be able to specify how much karma to send.